JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 }
 ```

-Containing properties is an important consideration because in the output compiled JavaScript, initial values for those properties are assigned immediately after the `super(...)` call.
+Containing properties is an important consideration because in the output compiled JavaScript, initial values for those properties are assigned immediately after the `super()` call.

 This class seems to run `console.log("2️⃣")` after its `super()`: